home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 </div>

 Besides the normal [state object methods and properties](/topics/state_object/), `states.sensor.temperature.state_with_unit` will print the state of the entity and, if available, the unit.
+With `state_with_unit`method the state and the unit will be separated by a `NO-BREAK SPACE` Unicode characters.

 #### States examples